IHE/HIE-Whitepaper/README.md

 demographics, usually including patient identifiers in domains of interest.

-The Patient Identity Management deck and webinar, \[see endnote ii\], provide more detail about PIX and PDQ.
+The Patient Identity Management deck and webinar, [Further Reading](#further-reading), provide more detail about PIX and PDQ.

 ## Patient Identity Cross-Reference (PIX)